Gerald Bracey: Later life

+A lot of Bracey’s work during his later years was published by the National Education Policy Center (NEPC) at University of Colorado in Boulder, Colorado, including Policy briefs and Legacy Publications There were also some non-NEPC Publications.

 Bracey also had a number of books published in his later years.
 Among them were: Final Exam: A Study of the Perpetual Scrutiny of American Education (1995); Setting the Record Straight: Responses to Misconceptions About Public Education in America (1997); Bail Me Out!
 Handling Difficult Data and Tough Questions About Public Schools (2000); and Reading Educational Research: How to Avoid Getting Statistically Snookered (2006).
 “A booklet, “Understanding Education Statistics: It's Easier (And More Important) Than You Think” was published in early 1997 by Educational Research Service and a revised edition appeared in 2003.”

 Gerald Bracey finished his last column on October 20 before he died.
 He had intended to publish it on his Huffington Post blog.
 In the column, Bracey was critical of U.S. Secretary of Education Arne Duncan, focussing on Duncan’s years running Chicago Public Schools.
 Bracey focused on "Duncan's decision to outsource the work of trained physical education and health education teachers to the "Save-A-Life Foundation."
 Subsequent investigations showed that Save-A-Life was fraudulent, but “Duncan made no effort, following the revelations regarding the foundation, to retrieve the public money he had authorized be paid to Save-A-Life."

 In 1994–95 Bracey was the first Distinguished Fellow for the Agency for Instructional Technology.
 Bracey won the American Educational Research Association's "Relating Research to Practice" award in 2003 for his interpretive scholarship of education research.
 This award recognizes an individual’s achievements in published works that appear in sources other than peer-reviewed journals or books.